How to Watch the NBA on Monday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Suns take to the home court of the Nuggets on Monday at 10:00 PM ET.
+The Warriors take to the home court of the Lakers on Monday at 10:00 PM ET.

 How to Watch